JuliaDifferentialGames/DynamicPlanning.jl/README.md

 A Julia package for solving two-point boundary value problems (TPBVPs) via kinodynamic motion planning.

+> ⚠️ **Work in progress**
+>
+> This repository is actively being developed and the API, files, and examples may change without notice.
+Use at your own risk.

 ## Purpose
 DynamicPlanning.jl will provide fast, flexible implementations of baseline and cutting-edge asymptotically optimal kinodynamic motion planners with coming support for temporal logic.